UEFA.com works better on other browsers

 All associations that take part in qualifiers for the men’s and women’s EUROs are also rewarded.
 Similarly, participation fees go to all nations competing in the men's and women's Nations Leagues.
 Performance bonuses are then awarded in proportion to how teams fare on the field.
 Cumulatively, for the EURO 2020 cycle, these payments amounted to 13% of our net revenue

-Since 2004, we have channelled an average of two-thirds of the men’s EURO's net revenue back to national associations through our UEFA HatTrick programme to support football development projects.
+Since 2004, on average, we have channelled more than half of each men’s EURO's net revenue back to national associations through our UEFA HatTrick programme to support football development projects.
 Payments are made as:

 • lump sums for associations to invest according to strategic priorities;